Marketing and Communications Overview

 POWERPOINT PRESENTATION TEMPLATES

 New templates have been designed to assist you in developing quality PowerPoint presentations.
-They can be found on the division’s shared drive at: SA Shared—Divisional Information—Department Logos and Marketing Info—Power Point Templates.
-If you would like a custom title slide for your department please utilize the new Project Request System and work with Janine.
+They can be found on the division’s shared drive at: SA Shared—Divisional Information—Logos and Marketing Info—Power Point Templates.
+If you would like a custom title slide for your department please utilize the new Project Request System and work with Adam.

 The University of Pittsburgh requires all divisions, departments, programs, services, and staff to utilize standardized letterhead and business cards.
 The University does not permit customized letterhead or business cards.

-Therefore, all Student Affairs departmental electronic letterhead can be found at: SA Shared—Divisional Information—Department Logos and Marketing Info—Letterhead.
+Therefore, all Student Affairs departmental electronic letterhead can be found at: SA Shared—Divisional Information—Logos and Marketing Info—Letterhead.
 If you need to print letterhead, please coordinate with Megan Speakman, assistant director for creative services (firstname.lastname@example.org, 3-0445).

 All University business cards should be ordered through the Department of Communications Services here.